FileDigest Full Public Context

 2. The files were uploaded through the app into private storage.

-3. The job was processed by the production Modal Docling engine (worker time 21.3 seconds on this run).
+3. The job was processed by the production Docling engine (worker time 21.3 seconds on this run).

 4. The generated `digest.md` and `manifest.json` were downloaded from the job detail page.